The Irish Bostetter is a hybrid breed that brings together the Irish Setter and the Boston Terrier.

 Irish Bostetter Puppies – Before You Buy…

-So, before you go ahead and buy your Irish Bostetter puppy, there are a number of important points that we want you to really think about.
+So, before you go ahead and buy your Irish Bostetter puppy, there are many important points that we want you to think about.

-This will prove to be the fairest thing for the dog never mind your own self.
+This will prove to be the fairest thing for the dog never mind yourself.

-Also, preparation is important as you will be aware of the things that you have to look out for in order to just provide the dog with the best life possible.
+Also, preparation is important as you will be aware of the things that you have to look out for to just provide the dog with the best life possible.

 In this instance, the main points that we wish to mention include the following:

 - Be aware that they have higher energy levels than you may have expected.

 - This affects their diet, which is also more than you would think.

 - They are super intelligent and be prepared for them to be stubborn at times.

 - They are relatively healthy, but you still need to know the issues that can affect them.